brohd11/Godot-Plugin-Exporter/README.md

 <img width="1161" height="955" alt="exporter-example-git" src="https://github.com/user-attachments/assets/d391a7b0-84dc-416e-a221-6a5fa798d9ee" />

 This will also work with preloaded classes if you want to limit global classes in your dev repo.
-See the examples below.
+See [here](./export_ignore/advanced_usage.md) for more details.

 All global class or "#! remote" files will be scanned, and any global classes used, preload/loaded files used within will be copied as well, and then scanned recursively.